cooperate/coding-exercise-backend/README.md

 ### `npm build`

 Builds the application into dist.
+Run with node [project root]/index.js.